Legal requirements for closing a business

 You must finalise all tax issues for your business, even if it is no longer trading.
 This includes your obligations for fringe benefits tax, pay as you go, superannuation and employment termination payments.
 Learn more about your obligations to employees.

-You will also need to cancel your insurance policy by following instructions on page 4 of the Accident insurance policy guide (GD100).
+You will also need to cancel your workers' compensation accident insurance policy by following instructions on page 4 of the WorkCover understanding your workers' compensation accident insurance policy

 There are certain taxation deadlines and obligations you must meet.
 For example: